-India born Amit is now a British citizen though remains an avid globetrotter through his varied business interests.
-He has an MBA in International Marketing Management, backed by a specialisation from London School of Economics (LSE).
-He migrated to UK under the prestigious Entrepreneurial Visa program granted by the British Government to exceptional entrepreneurs.
+Artisan’s India-born founder Amit Basu now is a British citizen, though he remains an avid globetrotter through his varied business interests.
+He has an MBA in International Marketing Management backed by a specialisation from London School of Economics, and migrated to UK under the Entrepreneurial Visa program granted by the British Government to exceptional entrepreneurs.
 This should tell you all you need to know about the business he’s building.

-His father, now retired, was a leading global banker, which gave Amit the opportunity to live in, explore and gain in-depth experience of various countries around the world, further honing his entrepreneurial skills.
-However, he has chosen Britain as his true home because of – in his own words: “the greater opportunities, rewarding culture, fairness and freedom the country has offered me.”
+His father, now retired, was a leading global banker — giving Amit the opportunity to live in, explore and gain in-depth experience of various countries around the world, further honing his entrepreneurial skills.
+Out of these myriad places, he has chosen Britain as his true home because of – in his own words — “the great opportunities, rewarding culture, fairness and freedom the country has offered (him).”

 The story so far

-Amit started his furniture imports and exports business, Global Vision from a garage office, a factory that was little more than a cowshed, and generally jungle floor infrastructure in Jaipur, in the desert state of Rajasthan, India in 1995.
+Amit started his furniture imports and exports business from a garage office, a factory that was little more than a cowshed, and generally jungle floor infrastructure in Jaipur, in the desert state of Rajasthan, India in 1995.
 He did all this with just £450 of scholarship money earned during his school days.

-In the ensuing years until 2010, Global Vision quickly added several overseas customers, including Australia, New Zealand, Hong Kong, France, USA and Bahrain.
+In the ensuing years until 2010, Global Vision quickly added several overseas customers, including those in Australia, New Zealand, Hong Kong, France, USA and Bahrain.
 The workforce increased rapidly and specialist departments were created to handle imports, exports, shipping and finance.
-Sales rose to £several million and the company maintained a healthy bottom line.
+Sales rose to several million pounds and the company maintained, and continues to maintain, a healthy bottom line.

-In October 2016, Global Vision Direct Ltd made a radical decision to go 100% digital by launching Artisan Furniture as they saw a major digital shift in the market and slowing sales due to falling retail sales & high street shops being closing down.
+In October 2016, Global Vision Direct Ltd made a radical decision to go 100% digital by re-launching Artisan Furniture as they saw a major digital shift in the market and experienced slowing sales due to falling retail sales & high street shops being closing down.
 The name was chosen to reflect the company’s ethos of putting their artisans first, and making their generational crafts affordable to people across the world.
 Handmade furniture doesn’t have to be out of reach.

-Today, Global Vision Direct Ltd T/A Artisan Furniture boasts a 500+ ‘white label’ product portfolio, diverse and well-spread customer base, more than 6 overseas markets and a first-rate factory to doorstep delivery service.
+Today, Global Vision Direct Ltd T/A Artisan Furniture boasts a 1000+ ‘white label’ product portfolio with a diverse and well-spread customer base.
+They have more than 6 overseas markets and a first-rate factory to doorstep delivery service.

-“We remain a proud contributor into the British economy.
-We have a carefully controlled global growth strategy in place.
+“We remain a proud contributor into the British economy with a carefully controlled global growth strategy in place.
 We are ready, willing and able to respond to future opportunities and challenges.”